top of page

 Quilted Clothing: Cosy Layers, Handmade Style

-The Tulip Vest: A No-Bind Sleeve Hack for a Softer Finish
+The Tulip Vest: A No-Bind Sleeve SewingHack for a Softer Finish

-Discover the No-Bind Sleeve Sewing Method If you love the look of the Tulip Vest but prefer a softer finish (or just want to skip some of the bias binding), this easy sewing hack is for you.
+Discover the No-Bind Sleeve Sewing Hack Method If you love the look of the Tulip Vest but prefer a softer finish (or just want to skip some of the bias binding), this easy sewing hack is for you.
 Instead of binding the armholes, we’ll use a 'bagging out' technique with topstitching to finish.
 Bagging out means sewing the lining and outer fabric together with right sides facing, then turning them right side out so the raw edges are hidden inside.
-This method is beginner-friendly a
+This method is beginner-friend

 Tulip Vest Sewing Pattern Hacks for Summer